-PVD becomes more common as we age or can appear at an earlier age in short-sighted people or after cataract surgery or trauma.
+PVD becomes more common with age, however they can also appear in earlier age with short sightedness, cataract surgery or trauma.

-Any patient who experiences a sudden onset of floaters (or they become more numerous or intrusive), flashes of light or a shadow in their visual field, should be examined as soon as possible by an Ophthalmologist, ideally a Vitreoretinal Surgeon.
+Any patient who experiences a sudden onset of floaters (or they become more numerous or intrusive), flashes of light or a shadow in their visual field, should be examined as soon as possible by a Vitreoretinal Specialist.

 Possible Treatment Options